-- NSAIDs such as Aspirin, Aleve, and Ibuprofen are some non-narcotic painkillers that can be used for headaches or muscle pains.
+- NSAIDs such as Aspirin, Aleve, and Ibuprofen are some non-narcotic painkillers that can treat headaches or muscle pain.

-- Antidiarrheals may be helpful, although it would be wise to avoid antidiarrheals that contain loperamide.
+- Antidiarrheals may be helpful.
+It would be wise to avoid antidiarrheals that contain loperamide.

-- Melatonin can be an extremely helpful and safe sleep aid.
+- Melatonin can be a helpful and safe sleep aid.

 Non-Addictive Prescription Medications

-Your doctor may be able to prescribe you SSRIs, such as Prozac and Paxil, which are antidepressants and can help with mood swings, depression, and anxiety.
+Your doctor may be able to prescribe SSRIs, such as Prozac and Paxil, which are antidepressants and can help with mood swings, depression, and anxiety.
 They may also choose to prescribe clonidine which can help reduce anxiety and blood pressure during withdrawal.
-Speaking with a doctor about your specific symptoms can give them a better idea of what to prescribe, however, depending on the severity of withdrawal symptoms, they may recommend that you go to a detox facility where withdrawal medications can be prescribed.
+Speaking with a doctor about your specific symptoms can give them a better idea of what to prescribe.
+Depending on the severity of withdrawal symptoms, they may recommend that you go to a detox facility where withdrawal medications can be prescribed.

 Yoga or Meditation

-Not only can yoga and meditation work to decrease anxiety and ground you during periods of intense cravings, but both of these practices can also help foster positive coping mechanisms for the future.
-Starting these practices during withdrawal may be able to help reduce drug cravings.
+Yoga and meditation work to decrease anxiety and ground you during periods of intense cravings.
+Both of these practices can also help foster positive coping mechanisms for the future.
+Starting these practices during withdrawal may be able to help reduce cravings.
 The benefits of yoga and meditation include: